DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Superficial spreading melanoma (SSM, 60–70% of cases) shows horizontal growth histologically and can be in situ or invasive.
 Generally, the ABCDE criteria characteristics are helpful for diagnosis.
 However, the lack of pigmentation in amelanotic melanoma means it is frequently misdiagnosed and removed late.
 Nodular melanoma can arise within superficial spreading melanoma.

 Superficial spreading melanoma

-Acral lentiginous melanoma (5-10% of cases) arises on the thickened skin of the soles and palms.
-It may also arise under the nails (subungual melanoma), where it first appears as an irregular broadening band of pigmentation, often with pigmentation of adjacent nail fold (Hutchinson's sign).
+Acral lentiginous melanoma (5–10% of cases) arises on the thickened skin of the soles and palms.
+It may also arise under the nails (subungual melanoma), where it first appears as an irregular broadening band of pigmentation, often with the pigmentation of adjacent nail fold (Hutchinson's sign).
 Acral lentiginous melanoma is the predominant melanoma of non-whites.

 Acral lentiginous melanoma